albertstarfield/apple-slick-rtx/README.md

 [Albert/Wahyu](https://github.com/albertstarfield) one of the [Project-Zephyrine](https://github.com/albertstarfield/project-zephyrine) AI Programmer and professional AI engineer [Willy](https://github.com/willy030125) know Nvidia's the name of the game when it comes to AI training and most of the AI inferencing hardware.

-Albert, with his J414 Laptop and Rhodes Chop ARM chip, is all about universal AI Inference Interface development.
+Albert, with his J414 Laptop and Rhodes Chop (Apple M2 Pro) ARM chip, is all about universal AI Inference Interface development.
 Willy's got his RTX 3090 for some serious model training.

 AI training on Apple Silicon?
 Tough nut to crack, especially with the lack of Nvidia support.
 But the motivation to bridge the gap was strong.